unkornithology/unkornithology.github.io/pages/members.md

 #### Jacob C. Cooper (Assistant Professor)
 Growing up in western Colorado, Jacob was fascinated by the diversity of birds in the southwestern "sky islands" and the patchy, limited distributions of plants and animals in this rugged region.
 Jacob now studies the ecology and evolution of (mostly) birds worldwide, focusing specifically on the ecology and distribution of North American birds and on the ecology and biogeography of African birds.
 Jacob is an Assistant Professor at the [University of Nebraska at Kearney](https://www.unk.edu/) since July 2023, and he is a Research Associate of the [Field Museum](https://www.fieldmuseum.org).
 Jacob is a Citizen of the [Cherokee Nation](https://cherokee.org/).
 [Click here to learn more about Jacob or view his CV]({{ site.url }}{{ site.baseurl }}/jcc/).
 <br><br>

+#### Cody McGregor (Visiting Lecturer)
+Cody is broadly interested in ornithology in general, having worked from Texas to North Carolina, but he has returned back to his home of Buffalo County to better understand how landscape changes (name afforestation) are affecting the prairie bird communities he holds near and dear.
+(Spoiler alert - Eastern Red Cedar <i>Juniperus virginianus</i> appears to be bad for prairie birds).
+Cody is originally from Gibbon, Nebraska, and completed his undergraduate degree at the [University of Nebraska-Lincoln](https://www.unl.edu/) and his Masters at the University of Nebraska at Kearney.
+Advisors: Dr. Jayne Jonas and Dr. Letty Reichart.
+<br><br>

 <img align="left" src="/images/eidem.jpg" alt="eidem" width="140" hspace="10"/>